abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 more accessible to the public.

-The method is versatile enough that you can affix the EL patches to other pieces of clothing but this instrucatble will focus on making EL patches just for jackets.
+The method is versatile enough that you can affix the EL patches to other pieces of clothing but this instructable will focus on making EL patches just for jackets.

 The total cost is roughly $100, $50 in EL panels, $30 for the jacket and the rest for miscellaneous cost, such as the cloth, glue, etc.

-The method described in this instrucable will be focused on the workflow used to create the EL panels but can be altered depending on what kind of access to materials, software and machines you have.
+The method described in this instructable will be focused on the workflow used to create the EL panels but can be altered depending on what kind of access to materials, software and machines you have.